rmFlynn/rule_adjectives/README.md

   annotations_tsv: Path to a DRAM annotations file.
   out_tsv: Path for the output adjectives true / false table.
-  rules_tsv: Path to a rules file with strict formating, this is optional.
-  adjectives: Adjectives to evaluate.
-  plot_adjectives: Adjectives to plot
-  plot_genomes: Genomes to plot.
-  plot_path: The path that will become a folder of output plots, no path no plots.

 Options:
   -a, --adjectives TEXT         #Takes a string of text which equal specific adjectives in the out_tsv adjectives true / false table to report.